ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 <!-- START NEW REQUIREMENTS -->

 * OPT12: Optionally, specify if Clients must or should support any of the parameters defined as optional in this specification (see {{params}}).

+* OPT13: Optionally, define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Joining Response (see {{gid-post}}).

 <!-- END NEW REQUIREMENTS -->